 Second, some states actually require you to be a registered dietitian to tell people what to eat.
 There’s all kinds of debate and litigation over these laws, but you should know your limits.
 Here’s a state-by-state guide: https://theana.org/advocate.

 If you’re in one of the “red states” on the map I linked to, nutrition coaching is going to be tougher for you.
 But you should still do it; you’d just partner with a registered dietitian to do so.
 And when you do, you can set up an agreement to provide exercise to the RD’s clients, too.

-You can also work with a program like Healthy Steps Nutrition to have your nutrition coaches trained and mentored and then legally covered under their umbrella by registered dietitians.
+You can also work with a program like Two-Brain Coaching to have your nutrition coaches trained and mentored by registered dietitians.
 That’s what I do in my gym!

 How to Package Nutrition With Exercise